 Successfull drum recording

 Thank you for reading 4 tips for drum recording.
 I feel priviledged to share my quarter of a century of recording experience on this belowed topic so that you can improve your drum sound.
-Have you already pre-ordered free How To Improve Drum Sound guide?
-It’s my gift to all the Newsletter subscribers.
-Pre-order free sound guide here.
+Have you already read my How To Improve Drum Sound guide which will help you achieve exactly what the name promises?
+Order How To Improve Drum Sound guide here.

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.